commands

 Description

-This command retrieves the SQL Server 'Max Server Memory' configuration setting as well as the total physical installed on the server.
+This command retrieves the SQL Server 'Max Server Memory' configuration setting alongside the total physical memory installed on the server.
+This comparison helps identify potential memory configuration issues that can impact SQL Server performance.

 Syntax